 - environmental impacts of AI

-You can see my publications here.
+You can see my publications here and find my university research portal here.

 I was previously a research associate in the Navigation in Online/Offline Spaces project of the Media of Cooperation SFB1187 at the University of Siegen, Germany.
 Before that I was in Locating Media, and received my PhD from the Centre for Interdisciplinary Methodologies at the University of Warwick, UK.
 I was also a research assistant on the Playfields project.